Requirements for approved training and equipment

 A sprayer that is inspected and approved in another EES-Country or Turkey may be accepted in Sweden.
 The conditions are that the inspection has been carried out by an authorized inspector and in accordance with the harmonized standards or a method corresponding to these.
 The owner of the sprayer can then apply for an approval by appending the protocol to his or her application of approval.

-- Register for training courses (via the Course Catalogue) – in Swedish
+Register for training courses

 You will receive a certificate when you have successfully completed a course.
-You can then apply for approval to use plant protection products.
+You can then apply for a permit to use plant protection products.
 You do this by completing and submitting the application to the County administrative board where you took the course.
 In the case of plants in forest plantations, the application is to be sent to the Swedish Forest Agency.
 In the case of an e-training course, application will be made automatically when you have passed the examination.

 Undertake further training every fifth year